-- 14.10 A representation under clause 14.9 is to be made after the motion to close the part of the meeting is moved and seconded. - 14.11 Where the matter has been identified in the agenda of the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, in order to make representations under clause 14.9, members of the public must first make an application to the council in the approved form.
-Applications must be received by [date and time to be specified by the council] before the meeting at which the matter is to be considered. - 14.12 The general manager (or their delegate) may refuse an application made under clause 14.11.
-The general manager or their delegate must give reasons in writing for a decision to refuse an application. - 14.13 No more than [number to be specified by the council] speakers are to be permitted to make representations under clause 14.9. - 14.14 If more than the permitted number of speakers apply to make representations under clause 14.9, the general manager or their delegate may request the speakers to nominate from among themselves the
+- 14.10 A representation under clause 14.9 is to be made after the motion to close the part of the meeting is moved and seconded. - 14.11 Where the matter has been identified in the agenda of the meeting under clause 3.23 as a matter that is likely to be considered when the meeting is closed to the public, in order to make representations under clause 14.9, members of the public must first make an application to the council in the approved form.
+Applications must be received by 3pm on the date of the meeting at which the matter is to be considered.

-- persons who are to make representations to the council.
-If the speakers are not able to agree on whom to nominate to make representations under clause 14.9, the general manager or their delegate is to determine who will make representations to the council. - 14.15 The general manager (or their delegate) is to determine the order of speakers. - 14.16 Where the council or a committee of the council proposes to close a meeting or part of a meeting to the public in circumstances where the matter has not been identified in the agenda for the meeting under clause 3.21 as a matter that is likely to be considered when the meeting is closed to the public, the chairperson is to invite representations from the public under clause 14.9 after the motion to close the part of the meeting is moved and seconded.
-The chairperson is to permit no more than [number to be specified by the council] speakers to make representations in such order as determined by the chairperson. - 14.17 Each speaker will be allowed [number to be specified by the council] minutes to make representations, and this time limit is to be strictly enforced by the chairperson.
+- 14.12 The general manager (or their delegate) may refuse an application made under clause 14.11.
+The general manager or their delegate must give reasons in writing for a decision to refuse an application. - 14.13 No more than three speakers are to be permitted to make representations under clause 14.9. - 14.14 If more than the permitted number of speakers apply to make representations under clause 14.9, the general manager or their delegate may request the speakers to nominate from among themselves the persons who are to make representations to the council.
+If the speakers are not able to agree on whom to nominate to make representations under clause 14.9, the general manager or their delegate is to determine who will make representations to the council. - 14.15 The general manager (or their delegate) is to determine the order of speakers. - 14.16 Where the council or a committee of the council proposes to close a meeting or part of a meeting to the public in circumstances where the matter has not been identified in the agenda for the meeting under clause 3.23 as a matter that is likely to be considered when the meeting is closed to the public, the chairperson is to invite representations from the public under clause 14.9 after the motion to close the part of the meeting is moved and seconded.
+The chairperson is to permit no more than three speakers to make representations in such order as determined by the chairperson. - 14.17 Each speaker will be allowed two minutes to make representations, and this time limit is to be strictly enforced by the chairperson.
 Speakers must confine their representations to whether the meeting should be closed to the public.
 If a speaker digresses to irrelevant matters, the chairperson is to direct the speaker not to do so.
 If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard.

-Expulsion of noncouncillors from meetings closed to the public
+Expulsion of non-councillors from meetings closed to the public

-- 14.18 If a meeting or part of a meeting of the council or a committee of the council is closed to the public in accordance with section 10A of the Act and this code, any person who is not a councillor and who fails to leave the meeting when requested, may be expelled from the meeting as provided by section 10(2)(a) or (b) of the Act. - 14.19 If any such person, after being notified of a resolution or direction expelling them from the meeting, fails to leave the place where the meeting is being held, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the firstmentioned person from that place and, if necessary restrain that person from reentering that place for the remainder of the meeting.
+- 14.18 If a meeting or part of a meeting of the council or a committee of the council is closed to the public in accordance with section 10A of the Act and this code, any person who is not a councillor and who fails to leave the meeting when requested, may be expelled from the meeting as provided by section 10(2)(a) or (b) of the Act. - 14.19 If any such person, after being notified of a resolution or direction expelling them from the meeting, fails to leave the place where the meeting is being held, a police officer, or any person authorised for the purpose by the council or person presiding, may, by using only such force as is necessary, remove the first-mentioned person from that place and, if necessary restrain that person from reentering that place for the remainder of the meeting.